library(dmcognigen)

 Create new label variables for variables with matching names in data

-and decode_tbls
+and decode_tbls.

 pk_numeric_with_label_vars <- pk_numeric %>%